 These are just a sampling of cases we have won.
 Each case varies depending upon the facts and circumstances and, although we cannot guarantee a result, we work tirelessly to ensure you are in the best possible position for a successful outcome.

-Our Fees: We offer a FREE CONSULTATION.
-After the Free initial consultation, if we believe we can help you, we charge a flat fee of $9,750 dollars at the outset of the case.
+Our Fees: We offer a Free Strategy Session.
+After the free strategy session, if we believe we can help you, we charge a flat fee of $9,750 dollars at the outset of the case.
 If we are not successful, we return the full $9,750.
 The only additional costs that must be paid are the expenses, which are non-refundable.

 We know that losing your clearance will result in losing your job and income and we understand the stress that comes with now paying a fee for a lawyer.
 In understanding this, we strive to provide you with the best representation possible.
 We offer honest case evaluations and do not stop until every angle is uncovered in coming up with a strategy to win the case.
 Once you are a client, you will see that our goal is to exceed your expectations, which we do over and over again.